-Year First Identified: 3.5 year-old subadult in 2001 Number of Known Litters: 5
+Year First Identified: 3.5 year-old subadult in 2001 Number of Known Litters: 7

-A large female, #402 has a short, dark blonde or brown coat of fur.
+A large female, #402 has a short, dark blonde or brown coat.
 Her face is crescent shaped with a straight profile and her ears are oval or slightly triangular in shape and erect.
 In July, she often has long fur under her muzzle that resembles a goatee.
 During the fall months, her fur is brown and grizzled.

 #402 is often seen at Brooks Falls in July where she fishes the lip of the falls and will sometimes dive for salmon in the jacuzzi.
 She is among the few females who will fish at Brooks Falls with spring cubs.
-In the fall, she often fishes the lower Brooks River and in the lake.
+In fall, she often fishes the lower Brooks River and the lake.

-#402 has had five known litters.
-In 2007 she arrived at Brooks River with a single spring cub, but soon lost it.
+#402 has had seven known litters.
+In 2007, she arrived at Brooks River with a single spring cub, but soon lost it.
 If females lose their cubs early in the year, they may mate and produce cubs the next summer.
-This happened to 402, because in 2008 she returned to Brooks River with three spring cubs.
+This happened to #402, because in 2008 she returned to Brooks River with three spring cubs.

-In recent years, #402 has struggled to raise and wean offspring.
-In July 2011, after a prolonged confrontation with #856, she and her smallest cub became separated.
-During this time the cub was completely defenseless. #856 later returned to the falls and killed the cub.
+In July 2011, after a prolonged confrontation with #856, #402 and her smallest cub became separated.
+During this time the cub was completely defenseless. #856 later returned and killed the cub.

 In June 2014, #402 returned to Brooks River with one cub remaining from her 2013 litter.
 This cub, now a yearling, was separated from #402 for extended periods of time and was eventually abandoned while #856 courted and mated with #402 in July of that year.
 The yearling was eventually adopted by #435.
 To the surprise of many, #402 returned to Brooks River in 2015 with four new cubs.
-When she was last seen in the fall of 2015, she still had all four cubs.
+In early summer 2016, #402 returned with three of her cubs, now yearlings.
+Within a few weeks another cub was lost. #402 continued to raise her two remaining cubs through the fall of 2016.
+They were last seen as a family group in spring 2017.